Doing business in Mexico - Pros & Cons

 • Insurance is important, and you should know about it before moving to Mexico.
 The Mexican government does not recognize the US and Canadian insurance documents.
 For insurance-related matters, you need to hire a service; that is a crucial step.

 • Mexico is also working on labor laws that will make companies significantly employee-friendly.
+It also affects the state of labor.

 • If you are in Mexico and want to start your business, you must declare before it.